Here’s how to uninstall Discord on your Mac

-Discord started as a way for gamers to communicate with each other by text, video, or voice chat.
+Discord started as a way for gamers to communicate by text, video, or voice chat.
 It’s now become widely popular thanks to its ease of use and is particularly popular among social media influencers, many of whom have their own Discord servers.
 You start by joining a server set up by someone else after they’ve sent you an invitation in the form of a link or posted one online.
-Each server can have multiple channels, and you can chat to others publicly in the channel or via private message.
-It has more of a community feel than other social media platforms, and this is perhaps what has made it popular with influencers.
+Each server can have multiple channels, and you can chat with others publicly in the channel or via private messages.
+It has more of a community feel than other social media platforms, which has made it popular with influencers.

 How to uninstall Discord from your Mac

-There are two parts to the process of uninstalling Discord: remove the app from your Applications folder, then hunt down and remove the files it has installed in different places.
+There are two parts to the process of uninstalling Discord: remove the app from your Applications folder, then hunt down and delete the files it has installed in different places.